Touchless Harvesting – The Fastest Way to Harvest Compliantly in California

 Super-charge your next harvest day with Touchless Harvesting!
 Scan, weigh, and report your harvest to Metrc faster than ever before.

 CALIFORNIA CANNABIS TRACK-AND-TRACE

 In January of 2018 California launched its statewide track-and-trace program, California Cannabis Track-and-Trace (CCTT).
 The program includes a mandated software system, Metrc, intended to aggregate compliance data across the state.

 All licensed cannabis businesses are required to use Metrc for tracking and reporting the activity and movement of cannabis products through the cannabis supply chain.
 In order comply with California regulations, all cannabis cultivators must:

 - Adhere to reporting requirements from the California Department of Food and Agriculture (CDFA)

 One clarification we feel important to make: Metrc is not a compliance system.
 It’s simply a software tool that allows cannabis operators to report data to the state.

-This may seem like a small detail, but there are many actions that can be performed in Metrc but are not compliant with state regulations.
+This may seem like a small detail, but there are many actions that can be performed in Metrc that are not compliant with California state regulations.
 It’s important to get familiar with these regulations and take ownership of your own compliance in order to understand what actions are compliant and which are not.

 We did the research so you can save time and stay complaint.